WeirauchLab/COSMO/README.md

     See the [DEVELOPMENT AND TESTING](#development-and-testing) section for more details.

-3. If you want to use a local Python installation instead, make sure you have a version of `pip` that works with Python 2.7:
+3. If you want to use a local Python installation instead, you'll probably need to load a [module][modules], or build Python 2.7 from source.
+If you don't already have a version of pip that works with Python 2.7, install it:

         wget https://bootstrap.pypa.io/pip/2.7/get-pip.py
         python get-pip.py

+    > **Important tip:**<br>
+    > At this point, stop and make sure that `python --version` and `pip
+    > --version` both report "2.7" in their output; that is, that the first
+    > `python` and `pip` in your [search path][path] are _definitely_ the
+    > Python 2.7 versions.

-    Use pip to install [virtualenv][] if necessary, then create a Python 2.7 virtual environment and activate it:
+    To avoid having to install COSMO's dependencies at the system level, use pip to install [virtualenv][] if necessary, then create a Python virtual environment and activate it:

         # in the 'cosmo' subdirectory from 'git clone' above
         python -m virtualenv venv